 After expanding our work in nematology for the past several years, we will soon be ready to report on our latest research on the use of entomopathogenic nematodes for controlling native and Formosan subterranean termites.
 That latter species (Coptotermes formosanus Shiraki, 1909) has now established a fierce grip on much of Central Texas, and poses an unusually serious threat to the homes it infests.
 In the papers being readied for publication we will describe how a novel termite interceptor, the TermiteBiotics TIAI-IV™, has proven invaluable in enabling entomopathogenic nematodes to decimate entire termite colonies of native and Formosan termites in the soil — before they infest the homes nearby — even during the hottest periods of the year.

-Our work with bed bugs and blood-sucking triatomid bugs in Central Texas has continued to occupy much of our time.
-Papers on both families of insects, famous for striking fear in the hearts of a growing number of Texans, are nearing completion and will soon be published.
+Our work with bed bugs and blood-sucking triatomid bugs in Central Texas occupied much of our time in 2013.
+Papers on both families of insects, famous for striking fear in the hearts of a growing number of Texans, were published that year and will be expanded in 2014.
 Because the several species of triatomine bugs — members of the Triatominae subfamily (Hemiptera: Reduviidae) of true bugs — found in Texas, unlike the common bedbug (Hemiptera: Cimicidae: Cimex lectularius), are often endemic occupants of the Texas landscape, their control is directly amenable to the application of habitat modification techniques around the dwellings they infest.
 The papers on these insects take pains to address the peculiar habitat modifications most appropriate to their effective control.

 As the foregoing illustrates, we strive to shed light on things that affect your peace of mind.
 With your help, we’ll continue to obtain and pass on answers to your questions on these subjects into the future.